Have You Been Injured? We're Ready to Fight for You.

 The facility may face state and federal investigations due to non-compliance with safety standards and patient care regulations.
 If found negligent, the Avenue at Warrensville Care and Rehabilitation Center could be subject to fines, lawsuits, and potential revocation of its operating license.

-Protecting Residents from Abuse and Neglect
+How Can We Protect Residents from Abuse and Neglect?

 This incident was not just a nursing mistake.
 It was a catastrophic failure of care, protocol, and basic human decency.